Fastening Methods

 |---|---|---|

-| SA | Grooves Opposite | The fastening grooves of inner and outer rings are on opposite sides.
-The countersunk holes are always unsupported on the cylindrical counterbore side, meaning "SA" excludes the possibility of fastening. |
+| SA | Grooves Opposite | The fastening grooves of the inner and outer rings are on opposite sides.
+The ring is never supported on the cylindrical counterbore side, so "SA" eliminates the possibility of screw collision. |

-| SS | Grooves Identical | The fastening grooves of inner and outer rings are on the same side.
+| SS | Grooves Identical | The fastening grooves of the inner and outer rings are on the same side.
 Since the countersunk holes face the same direction, the overall height is lower. |

 Note